-4 Ways to Show Students Your Classes Are Made for Them
+4 Ways to Show Your Community Your Classes Are Made for Them

-Students generally have a lot of options when it comes to taking an art or enrichment class.
-In addition to local businesses, non-profits, and adult ed programs, folks in your community can choose from a seemingly unlimited array of online courses.
-But most students don’t want generic course offerings.
-They want classes that fit with their preferences, passions and ways of life.
-Your education program can stand out by showing students that your classes are made for them.
+Folks in your community have a lot of options when it comes to choosing an art class or summer camp.
+In addition to local businesses, non-profits, and other programs like yours, they can choose from a seemingly unlimited array of online courses.
+But most learners don’t want generic offerings.
+They want classes and camps that fit with their preferences, passions and ways of life.
+Your education program can stand out by showing students and parents that your offerings are tailor-made for them.

-This starts with designing courses with specific types of students in mind, but success takes more than curriculum planning.
-Well-crafted course descriptions and thoughtful marketing messages can show students that your classes are exactly what they’ve been looking for.
-And that kind of resonance drive enrollments and long-term loyalty.
+This starts with designing courses and camps with specific types of learners in mind, but success takes more than curriculum planning.
+Well-crafted descriptions, compelling imagery and thoughtful marketing messages can show your community that your offerings are exactly what they’ve been looking for.
+And that kind of resonance drive signups and long-term loyalty.

-The majority of your students are likely to live nearby.
-That means asking for input from local people is a smart way to make sure you’re offering the classes they want.
-Student feedback forms are a good place to start.
-Include a question that asks about other classes students would like your program to offer.
+The majority of your participants are likely to live nearby.
+That means asking for input from local families and community members is a smart way to make sure you’re offering the experiences they want.
+Student and parent feedback forms are a good place to start.
+Include a question that asks about other classes and camps folks would like your program to offer.

 Reaching these potential learners takes a little extra work, but it’s worth it.
 Broadening your sample in this way helps your program to meet the needs of a wide range of community members.
 It also helps you avoid getting stuck in an echo chamber.

-- For theatres and performing arts organizations: Send a survey to your patrons asking what classes they would like to see
+• For theatres and performing arts organizations: Send a survey to your patrons asking what classes and camps they would like to see

-- Post a poll on social media asking people to vote for their favorite of several possible class topics
+• Post a poll on social media asking people to vote for their favorite of several possible topics; if you're summer camp planning, ask parents what they're kids are into!

 Even if you don’t get a ton of feedback from the public, you can still find ways to fit your arts classes to your community.
 Seasonality, local industry trends, and regional culture are all smart places to start.